 Our Schools

-As of today there we have almost one thousand students in our four schools.
-There are four principals, twenty eight teachers, four cooks, several aids, security guards and directors that are supported by S4H.
+As of today there we have over six hundred students in our three schools.
+There are three principals, twenty-one teachers, three cooks, several aids, security guards and directors that are supported by S4H.

 With help from a grant from the Ray and Kay Eckstein Charitable Trust and donations from many friends, a school building outside of Saut d’ Eau was constructed in 2007.